install.packages("ggplot2")14 Exploring data with ggplot2

 insurance$obese <- ifelse(insurance$bmi >= 30,

-In building a ggplot2 graph, only the first two functions described below are required.
-The others are optional and can appear in any order.
+"obese", "not obese")When you build a ggplot2 graph, only the first two pieces below — ggplot() and at least one geom_*() — are required.
+The rest are optional and can appear in any order.

 The ggplot() function initializes the plot.
-It takes a data frame as its first argument and can also include aesthetic mappings (aes) that define how variables in the data are mapped to visual properties of the plot, such as x and y axes, color, size, etc.
+It takes a data frame as its first argument and can also include aesthetic mappings (aes()) that define how variables in the data map to visual properties such as the x and y axes, colour, and size.

-Why is Figure 14.1 not showing a plot?
-Because we have not added any layers to the plot yet.
-The ggplot() function only initializes the plot; it does not display anything until we add layers.
-We specified that the age variable should be mapped to the x-axis and that the expenses should be mapped to the y-axis, but we haven’t yet specified what we wanted placed on the graph.
+Why is Figure 14.1 showing an empty panel?
+Because we haven’t added any layers yet.
+The ggplot() function only sets up the canvas; it doesn’t draw anything until we add a geom.
+We told it to map age to the x-axis and expenses to the y-axis, but we haven’t yet said what shape to put on the graph.

 The geom_*() functions add layers to the plot.
-Each geom_*() function corresponds to a specific type of geometric object, such as points, lines, bars, etc. For example, geom_point() adds points to the plot, while geom_line() adds lines.
+Each one corresponds to a specific geometric object: geom_point() adds points, geom_line() adds lines, geom_bar() adds bars, and so on.
+Let’s add points.

 # add points to the plot